serlisovyk/Quotes/server/src/database/seed/README.md

-# General information

-In order to populate Database you have two options:
+# In order to populate Database you have two options:

 - (Better) Import all DB data from the dump file `db-without-rare-categories.sql.gz` directly to the database without importQuotes.js script
 - Import data from the `quotes.csv` file and then remove rare categories (see detailed steps below)

 ## OPTION 1 - Load data from the dump file

-## Run docker containers for the PostgreSQL and Adminer

-1. Change directory to the `server` folder
+1. `cd server`
-1. Run DB containers using `docker compose up -d`
+1. `docker compose up -d`

 ## Connect to adminer and load data